11 Exciting Ways to Learn Spanish as a Family

 When learning Spanish, do your best to immerse yourself in the culture.
 If traveling abroad as a family isn’t an option, take advantage of local restaurants that boast cuisine from Spanish-speaking countries, such as Spain, Mexico, Ecuador or Argentina.

 Practice ordering beforehand and get familiar with the vocabulary.
 Make it a game to see who can go the longest only speaking Spanish.
 You can also ask each family member to challenge themselves (and practice) by using full Spanish sentences to order their dishes.
 No menu pointing allowed!

 If you can’t find a meetup, start your own!
-Check out this group looking to make learning Spanish a family (and community) affair!
 There are probably like-minded folks near you with the same interests, so don’t be afraid to start your own group if you don’t immediately see one that interests you!

-If you’re still learning Spanish, sitting in on sessions can help you build fluency.
-Though these aren’t going to be formal Spanish lessons, you’ll be surprised by how much you pick up in the process.
+Sitting in on sessions can help you build fluency if you’re still learning Spanish.
+Though these aren’t formal Spanish lessons, you’ll be surprised by how much you pick up.
 As you become more confident, your translation skills may be invaluable to organizations looking for volunteers.

 Full immersion in a Spanish-speaking country is by far the best way to learn the language.
 As they say, necessity is the mother of invention.
 As one might expect, there are several opportunities to travel while learning Spanish.

 The most obvious way to do this is by going to a Spanish-speaking country as a tourist.
 While exploring the region, you can challenge yourself by only speaking Spanish to the locals.
 They’ll definitely appreciate your attempts to speak their language.